Cohomological representations for real reductive groups: Desiderata on cohomological representations

 \begin{lemma} Let $\sG$ be a real reductive group with $Z$ its center.
 Then the action of the adjoint group $(\sG/\mathsf{Z})(\R)$ on $\sG(\R)$ takes irreducible cohomological representations of $\sG(\R)$ to irreducible cohomological representations of $\sG(\R)$. \end{lemma} \begin{proof} Let $K$ be a maximal compact subgroup of $\sG(\R)$, and $K^{\rm ad}$ a maximal compact subgroup of $(\sG/\mathsf{Z})(\R)$ containing the image of $K$ under the natural map $\sG(\R) \rightarrow (\sG/\mathsf{Z})(\R)$.
 Note that the action of the adjoint group $(\sG/\mathsf{Z})(\R)$ on isomorphism classes of representations of $\sG(\R)$, which is through the group of connected components of the adjoint group $(\sG/\mathsf{Z})(\R)$, can be realized through the action of $K^{\rm ad}$ on $\sG(\R)$ since a maximal compact subgroup intersects all connected components, and hence $K^{\rm ad}$ surjects on the group of connected components of the adjoint group $(\sG/\mathsf{Z})(\R)$.
 The proof now follows since $K^{\rm ad}$ normalizes $K_0$, and therefore takes cohomological representations of $(\g,\gk_0)$ to cohomological representations of $(\g,\gk_0)$. \end{proof}

 The previous three lemmas are combined to give the following proposition. \begin{prop} Let $f: \sG_1 \rightarrow \sG_2$ be a homomorphism of reductive algebraic groups over $\R$ which we assume is an isogeny restricted to their derived subgroups.
-Then an irreducible representation $\pi_2$ of $\sG_2(\R)$ is cohomological if and only if its restriction $\pi_1 = f^\star(\pi_2)$ to $\sG_1(\R)$ is cohomological.
-Further, if $\pi_1= f^\star(\pi_2) $ is a cohomological representation of $\sG_1(\R)$, any irreducible summand of $\pi_1$ is cohomological too.
+Then an irreducible representation $\pi_2$ of $\sG_2(\R)$ is cohomological for coefficients $V_2$, an irreducible representation of $\sG_2(\C)$, if and only if its restriction $\pi_1 = f^*(\pi_2)$ to $\sG_1(\R)$ is cohomological for the coefficients $V_1=f^*(V_2)$ of $\sG_1(\C)$.
+Further, if $\pi_1= f^*(\pi_2) $ is a cohomological representation of $\sG_1(\R)$, any irreducible summand of $\pi_1$ is cohomological too.

 \end{prop}

 \begin{proof}We only need to prove the assertion at the end that if $\pi_1$ as in the proposition is cohomological, any irreducible summand of $\pi_1$ is cohomological too.
 Since $f(\sG_1(\R))$ is a normal subgroup of $\sG_2(\R)$, all the irreducible constituents of $\pi_1$ are conjugate under the action of $\sG_2(\R)$ --- this is the so-called Clifford theory.
 Now the proposition follows from the previous lemma. \end{proof}